 Soon after 3GPP released these standards, Ericsson debuted its MCPTT services at the Homeland Security exhibition at Milipol 2017 in Paris.

-A large part of 5G’s appeal for public safety lies in the enhanced internet of life-saving things (IoLST), including wearables, sensors, smartphones and drones that can collect, analyze and transmit data and high-resolution images rapidly between emergency responders and public agencies.
+A large part of 5G’s appeal for public safety lies in the enhanced Internet of Life-Saving Things (IoLST) (e.g., wearables, smartphones and drones).
+These devices can rapidly collect, analyze and transmit data and high-resolution images between emergency responders and public agencies.

 As a technology developed for autonomous vehicles, V2X offers many solutions for MCPTT, MCVideo, and MCData services.
 Other 5G-based solutions, like multimedia broadcast multicast services (MBMS), also have applications for mission-critical use cases.

-Dual-mode LMR/MCPTT devices will deliver 5G-supported mission-critical push-to-talk services to first responders in 2019 as more telecommunications companies deploy technologies optimized for MCPTT interoperability over LTE, 5G and LMR.
+Dual-mode LMR/MCPTT devices will deliver 5G-supported MCPTT services to first responders to bridge technology gaps.
+In addition, more telecommunications companies will deploy technologies optimized for MCPTT interoperability over LTE, 5G and LMR.